RUNT

 The following products are displayed or used in this movie:

-• Though YouTube is not specifically mentioned, it looks as though that is the site to which Max is uploading his videos.
+• Though YouTube is not specifically mentioned, that would seem to be the site to which Max is uploading his videos.

 • Susie frequently uses a Singer sewing machine.